Waitsnake/AnimatedGif/README.md

 # AnimatedGif

-AnimatedGif is an screensaver for Mac OSX / macOS that plays animated gif's.
+AnimatedGif is an screensaver for Mac OSX / macOS that plays animated GIFs.

 It also has a background mode to let you run the gif as a desktop background (or wallpaper).
-Unfortunately the screensaver clock is not working together with background mode and will be disabled.
-But the clock works fine in normal screensaver mode.
 The background mode can be enabled under "Screen Saver Options" in macOS.

-You can either open only one single GIF file file or you can choose a directory that contains more than one GIF file.
+You can either open only one single GIF file or you can choose a directory that contains more than one GIF file.
 In case of a selected directory the option panel of screensaver will let you choose a time between 1 and 30 minutes after which the GIF file is randomly changed.

 Since 1.5.1 also animated PNG (Animated Portable Network Graphics (APNG)) are supported (starting with OSX 10.10).
 <br>